Transferring between higher Education Institutions in higher Semesters

 All subject-specific semesters within a study program after the first semester are considered “higher semesters”.
 Most programs at Freie Universität Berlin are subject to limitations on admissions not only in the first semester, but also in all higher semesters as well.
 For information on whether there are limits on admissions to higher semesters, and if so, what those limitations are, please see the descriptions of specific subjects.
-Admission to higher semesters is permitted only within the regular period of study (Regelstudienzeit) in the student’s program at Freie Universität.
-Furthermore an admission to a semester a student has been enrolled before is impossible.
-This regulation does not touch the admission via "Hochschulstart" (currently: Pharmacy and Veterinary Medicine).
+Admission to higher semesters is permitted only within the regular period of study (Regelstudienzeit) of the program at Freie Universität and for programs and subject specific semesters offered.
+Please note, that you need to prove sufficient granted credits.

 It is a prerequisite for enrollment that you have not failed any examination (such as a written examination) in the same program without the option to retake it.